npm/npm/doc/misc/npm-config.md

 * Default: false
 * Type: Boolean

-Save installed packages to a package.json file as devDependencies.
+Save installed packages to a package.json file as `devDependencies`.

-When used with the `npm rm` command, it removes it from the devDependencies object.
+When used with the `npm rm` command, it removes it from the `devDependencies` object.

 Only works if there is already a package.json file present.